 For my choice of War Movie preview, I narrowed it down to this film, Escape to Victory (1981).
 And it’s a bit of a guilty pleasure.
-As despite a total ignorance of football and the famous footballers in this cast, I do remember this movie as having one of the crazier plots of the war escape movies.
-And it’s another of Michael Caine’s 1980s movies which i love so much.
+Despite a total ignorance of football and the famous footballers in this cast, I do remember this movie as having one of the crazier plots of the war escape movies.
+And it’s another of Michael Caine’s 1980s movies which I love so much.

-About the plot..
+About the plot…

 Caine plays the Allied team captain, John Colby who was a professional footballer before the war.
-He is disgruntled when he has to allow Robert Hatch (Sylvester Stallone) on the team as trainer.
-However Hatch is on board with the British to organise the teams escape… The Brits hope this escape will occur during the football match, but Colby is worried for the players lives…
+He is disgruntled when he has to allow Robert Hatch (Sylvester Stallone) on the team as a trainer.
+However, Hatch is on board with the British to organise the teams escape… The Brits hope this escape will occur during the football match, but Colby is worried about the players’ lives…

 About the trailer…

 The trailer really made me want to see this clash of cultures again, Cockney Caine’s Colby vs. Stallone – then remembered as The Italian Stallion – as Hatch.
-Much more so than the escape story line, which even in the trailer seems secondary to the plot.
+Much more so than the escape storyline, which even in the trailer seems secondary to the plot.
 As its more billed as “the most unusual battle of the war” by the man with the masterful voice.

 Stallone as Hatch also of course is our white vested – not of the string variety – action hero of the piece as he’s also going to orchestrate the escape. .
 The white vest paving way for the similarly vested leads of Nicholas Cage and Bruce Willis in similarly over the top action movies.